gaehlerm/SoftwareEngineering/README.md

 ### Natural Language

 Serious software products are available in many different countries.
 They have to be available in many languages.
-But you don’t want the translator to write his translations into your code, nor does the translator want to deal with your code.
-He wants only the text the user can see.
-He wants the text in a dedicated text file such that he knows exactly what to translate.
+But you don't want the translator to write his translations into your code, and the translator also doesn't want to deal with your code.
+He wants only the text visible to the user.
+He wants the text to be placed in a dedicated text file so that he knows exactly what to translate.
 There is no arguing with that.
-Thus it is your job to extract all the human readable text from your code.
-Instead the code should read all the human readable text from this dedicated file.
-On start-up you read this text file and assign the different pieces to the corresponding variables.
-Selecting a different language is as little work as selecting a different file.
+Thus, it is your job to extract all the human-readable text from your code.
+Instead, the code should read all the human-readable text from this specific file.
+Upon start-up, your software reads this text file and assigns the various strings to the corresponding variables.
+Selecting a different language is as easy as selecting a different file.

-Ultimately you are left with barely any strings at all.
-You replaced them with enums, proper logic and a file with human readable text.
-Only when reading or writing text a file you briefly have to deal with strings.
-Then you immediately convret it into data.
-At least in theory.
-For small projects it is not always worth the effort to convert all strings into objects or dedicated text files.
+Ultimately, you are left with barely any strings at all.
+You replaced them with enums, proper logic, and a file containing human-readable text.
+Only when reading or writing a text file do you briefly have to deal with strings.
+Then you immediately convert it into data.
+In theory, at least.
+For small projects, it is not always worth the effort to convert all strings into objects or dedicated text files.

 ## Dicts

-When defining your variable you have 2 different choices how to proceed.
-You may either use normal variables or you can use a dict (map in C++).
+When defining your variable, you have two different choices on how to proceed.
+You may either use normal variables or a dictionary (a map in C++).

 ```py
 a = 0